 We regularly have pre-baptismal seminars the third Wednesday of the month.
 Please confirm availability and your intention to attend by calling the parish office.

-We accept certificates of attendance to pre-baptismal seminars or classes from any Catholic Church.
+We accept certificates of attendance to pre-baptismal seminars or classes from any Roman Catholic Church.

 Baptisms cannot be scheduled until all the requirements have been met.
-We do not celebrate baptisms during Lent and the last two weeks of December.
+We do not celebrate baptisms during the last two weeks of December.

 Parents need to plan ahead for their baptism.
 It is in their hands that it happens in a timely manner because they are in charge of turning in the needed letters and certificates.